 Students are expected to attend all school days.
 Absences are noted on each student’s report card sent to parents twice a year.
 If a student has 18 or more absences per year, he or she may not be permitted to progress to the next grade, upon evaluation of the school leadership.

 If a student is late, the parent or guardian must bring the child to the reception area.
 The child will be given a tardy slip and then will be sent to class.
 No admittance will be given to class without a tardy slip.
-Three unexcused tardy arrivals will be considered as one day of absence and will be reflected on academic records.
+Three unexcused tardy arrivals will be considered as one day of absence when evaluating a student’s attendance record.

-Any unplanned absence of more than half a day or a tardy of more than an hour should be reported by phone or e-mail to the AIS administration before 8:15 a.m.
-Notification of individual teachers should be done to make up for any work missed, but it is not considered proper notification unless it has been reported to AIS administration as well.
-In the event of a student’s prolonged illness, a doctor’s note may be required.
+Any absence, whether excused or unexcused, of more than half a day or a tardy of more than an hour should be reported by phone or e-mail to the AIS reception before 8:15 a.m.
+Notification to teaching teams should be done to make up for any work missed.
+Pre-planned absences should be reported to AIS reception and to teaching teams in advance of the absence to plan for missed classes.

 In order for an absence or tardy to be considered excused, acceptable documentation must be provided to the receptionist within 3 days of the student's return to school.
 Excused absences and tardies are generally outside the scope of control of students and/or parents.
 Unexcused absences and tardies are generally within the scope of control of students and/or parents.
 Please see the list below for examples of excused absences, acceptable documentation, and unexcused absences.